The States Assembly agreed the first law changes on 15 September 2021.

 From 2022, all single people and all new arrivals to the Island, including if you're married or in a civil partnership, will be independently taxed.
 If you marry or become a civil partner after 31 December 2021, you'll be independently taxed.

-In 2022 and 2023, married couples and civil partners will be offered the option to move to Independent Taxation for 2023 and 2024.
+Each year until Independent Taxation is compulsory, married couples and civil partners are being offered the option to move to Independent Taxation.

 If you're single